rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 There will likely be multiple dynamic inventory sources used for hosts managed by AWX, and as a result, there will be a lot of groups defined with one or more hosts at a time.
 As this is the case, here are some things to keep in mind:

 * Use group names where necessary
-* Use localhost if you aren't actually doing anything to a system (eg you're calling an API) *and* you don't have to connect to a system to use said API
+* Use localhost if you aren't actually doing anything to a system (e.g., you're calling an API) *and* you don't have to connect to a system to use said API
 * When filling in the `hosts` directive, follow these general guidelines:

     * If it applies to all hosts in an inventory, use `all`